 Click on the links below for more information about Online Counselling:

-The cost of an individual one-hour online counselling session is $165.00 (including GST).
-Payment needs to be made before the beginning of the counselling session via direct debit.
+The cost of an individual one-hour online counselling session is $181.50 (including GST).